 - Damaged photos, paperwork, and book covers.

-- Shed skins, result of larvae transforming into fully grown adults.
+- Shed skins, a result of larvae transforming into fully grown adults.
 Those shells are reason number 1 for itchy irritations due to the bristle hairs.

 Signs of a carpet beetle infestation can easily be misinterpreted as evidence of moth activity, so check our guide on how to deal with moths.
-While the damage looks similar carpet beetle damage is usually confined to one area whereas moth damage is often spread over a larger area.
+While the damage looks similar, carpet beetle damage is usually confined to one area whereas moth damage is often spread over a larger area.

 How does a carpet beetle get in your home?

 As they are quite small carpet beetles don’t experience much trouble in finding a way into your home.
-The common methods employed by these six-legged invaders are to hitch a ride on any flowers or plants you bring into your home, through air vents, and flying through cracks or open windows.
+The common methods employed by these six-legged invaders are to hitch a ride on any flowers or plants you bring into your home, through air vents, and fly through cracks or open windows.
 Some ingenious members of the species may also cling to pet hair or your clothing in order to be brought inside undetected.
 It's also possible that the little mischiefs use chimneys, plumbing openings, electrical conduits and vents as a sesame door to your home.

 Where can you find carpet beetles?

 Once in your home, carpet beetles infest an array of household furniture and items.
-Wool-made clothings, rugs and carpets are an easy prey.
+Wool-made clothing, rugs and carpets are easy prey.
 If you are a hunter and have a collection of mounted trophies, carpet beetles can be attracted to their animal hides.
-If a small animal, such as squirrel or a rat, has been trapped in your walls and died, the beetles will infest its fur, too.
+If a small animal, such as a squirrel or a rat, has been trapped in your walls and died, the beetles will infest its fur, too.
 Some types of beetles nourish on dried flowers and potpourri, dry pet and human food (pasta, flour, breadcrumbs, etc.).
-If you've looked into all those places, and still you are not finding the source of the infestation, consider checking out a professional pest control service.
+If you've looked into all those places, and still are not finding the source of the infestation, consider checking out a professional pest control service.